 Jatropha Farm Development and Management Services.
 We continue to provide development and management services to unaffiliated companies and individuals who are planning the development and implementation of energy farms domestically and internationally.
 These services are provided on a fee-for-service basis.
-During the past four fiscal years, we have provided such advisory and management services for new Jatropha farm operations based in Mexico, the Caribbean, South America, Africa, and the United States.
-We have increased the level of these development and management services.
-The fees from these agreements will be used to fund corporate operations and the expansion of our technical services delivery platform.
+During the past four fiscal years, we have provided such advisory and management services for the evaluation of new Jatropha and Camelina farm operations based in Mexico, the Caribbean, South America and Africa.
+The fees from these agreements have been used to fund corporate operations and the expansion of our technical services delivery platform.
+To date, our management services agreements have been short-term agreements that have to be renewed periodically or replaced with new agreements.
+As a result, revenues from development and management services fluctuate significantly.

 Contract Farms.
 Our contract farming operations will focus on the production of Camelina.
-We will continue with the relationships established by Sustainable Oils, which are expected to allow us to quickly expand contract farming operations on non-company owned farms.
+We intend to continue with the relationships established by Sustainable Oils, which are expected to allow us to quickly expand contract farming operations on non-company owned farms.
 Under the existing contract farm arrangement, we sell our certified Camelina seeds to third party farmers who own or rent the land and have skills, labor and equipment to properly farm the land.
 We will also provide these farmers with previously proven "best practices" for Camelina cultivation and with the support of our technical services team of agri-business professionals.
 The majority of the farmers that grow the Camelina plants are expected to enter into contracts to sell the Camelina seeds harvested from their farms to us, following the harvest (usually 90-100 days after planting).
 This procedure will allow us to quickly expand our business without the need to acquire land or any of the machinery, equipment or personnel to operate large farming operations.